Testing gravity with cold atom interferometry: Results and prospects: Towards atomic gravitational wave detectors

 The interaction of gravitational waves with matter waves was early investigated theoretically in Ref.s~\cite{Linet1976,Stodolsky1979,Anandan1982,Borde1983} but the possibility of using atom interferometry to detect gravitational waves became an active field of theoretical and experimental research starting in the early 2000s.
 An overview of the initial ideas and efforts in this field can be found in \cite{Tino2011}.

-After a proposal for a compact atomic detector for gravitational waves \cite{Chiao2004}, that was shown to be flawed because of some mistakes \cite{Aspen2004,Roura2006,Tino2007}, configurations were proposed and analyzed for a single atom interferometer \cite{Aspen2004,Tino2007} and for two interferometers in a differential configuration \cite{Dimopoulos2008}.
+After a proposal for a compact atomic detector for gravitational waves \cite{Chiao2004}, that was shown to be flawed because of some mistakes \cite{Aspen2004,Roura2006,Tino2007}, configurations were proposed and analyzed for a single atom interferometer \cite{Aspen2004,Tino2007} and for two interferometers in a differential configuration also in combination with optical atomic clocks \cite{Dimopoulos2008,Yu2011,Hogan2011,Graham2013,Hogan2016,Kolkowitz2016,Tino2019}.
 In both cases, the calculations showed that such detectors would typically require large-scale apparatus.
 The differential configuration is presently considered as the most promising with a scheme using the ultra-narrow optical clock transition of Sr, or another alkali-earth or alkali-earth-like atom, as proposed in \cite{Yu2011,Graham2013} and preliminarly demonstrated in \cite{Hu2017}.

 Ligo and Virgo optical interferometers are now well established observatories for gravitational waves in a frequency range from about 15 Hz up to a few kHz.
 After the first detection in 2015 of the signal emitted by the coalescence of a pair of $36 M_\odot + 29 M_\odot$ black holes merging into a $62 M_\odot$ black hole \cite{Abbott2016}, signals were detected from other such binary black hole coalescences~\cite{Abbott2019a}, from low-mass compact binary inspiral \cite{Abbott2019b}, that multimessenger data showed to be produced by the merger of a binary neutron star system, and from the coalescence of a $23 M_\odot$ black hole with a $2.6 M_\odot$ compact object that would be the lightest black hole or the heaviest neutron star observed in a double compact object system \cite{Abbott2020}.
 The observed gravitational wave strain amplitude is of the order of $10^{-22}-10^{-21}$.
 In the future, the proposed underground Einstein Telescope~\cite{Punturo2010_ET} would push the lower frequency limit down to $\sim 3$ Hz while the proposed space based LISA detector~\cite{Danzmann1996_LISA} would enable the observation of low frequency gravitational waves, down to the mHz range, from very massive systems and from the fall of matter into supermassive black holes.